vrona/FHE.Chess/.swm/fhechess-project-flow.xf41t.sw.md

 ## Architecture Client-Server

-*   **with both client-server FHE on remote**: (current architecture due to local OS constraint), basically the chess app itself is on local client, then compilation, computation and inference on encrypted data (due to Concrete-ML library) are made on remote server (instance).
+*   **with both client-server FHE on remote**: (current architecture due to local OS constraint), basically the chess app (scripts which runs the chessboard, pieces, movements rules, ...) itself is in `client_local`.
+Then, compilation, computation and inference on encrypted data (due to Concrete-ML library) are made in remote server (instance).

 <br/>